 Here, the two parties are not guilty of contempt because there was no willful contact.

 Recall that this statute sets forth specific behaviors that constitute “disorderly conduct.”
 This means that:

 - you can try to show your innocence by,

 - saying that your behavior did not rise to anything set forth in the statute.

 False accusations are common under these laws.
 This is especially the case in disobeying an order when:

 - one of the parties wants to get back at the other.

-It is a defense, therefore, for an accused to say that another person unjustly blamed him.
+It is a defense, therefore, for you to say that another person unjustly blamed you.

 3. What are the 166 PC penalties?